Celebrating the 71th Annual Puccini Festival in Torre del Lago

 If you are head over heels for opera and want to learn more about Puccini, then a visit dedicated to him is surely something not to be missed!
 You can visit the composer’s former home, which has now been converted into the Puccini Museum, including personal belongings and manuscripts.
 Of course, don’t forget to enjoy a performance at the Puccini festival!

-Tips for Enjoying the Puccini Festival to the Fullest
+Essential Tips for a Memorable Stay at the Puccini Festival 2025

 A pro tip to truly make the most of your evening is to book your stay at one of Lucca’s apartments and villas near the theatre.
 This provides comfortable and convenient accommodations near the festival venue, eliminating the stress of hailing a taxi late at night.